TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Study

-Following the same approach as in section \ref{sec:catastrophic_neglect}, we also analyze the results in relation to the position $i$ of attribute $a_i$ and object $o_i$ in the prompt involving 2 objects.
+Following the same approach as in Section~\ref{sec:catastrophic_neglect}, we also analyze the results concerning the position $i$ of attribute $a_i$ and object $o_i$ in the prompt involving 2 objects.
 In that case, the models succeed by a large margin to generate and bind the first object.
-However, knowing that the first object is more often generated we compute a \textit{binding success rate}, which is the score of correctly attributed objects among the correctly generated objects (Fig. \ref{fig:binding_success_among_detected}).
+However, knowing that the first object is more often generated, we compute a \textit{binding success rate}, which is the score of correctly attributed objects among the correctly generated objects (Fig.~\ref{fig:binding_success_among_detected}).
 The $o_2$ objects, however, continue to be less attributed.
 This reinforces the finding that the first object in the prompt has a greater influence on the final generation.

-In the supplementary material \ref{appendix:attribute_binding_supmat}, we report the results of the \textit{binding success rate} differentiated by colors for attributes in the first position and attributes in the second position.
+In the Supp.
+Mat.~\ref{appendix:attributebinding}, we report the results of the \textit{binding success rate} differentiated by colors for attributes in the first position and attributes in the second position.
 We observed that the models face greater difficulty in assigning green and blue colors when two objects are involved (parallel with a single label case).
 It is worth noting that IF performs better than other models.